ajoborgvold/calculator/README.md

 ## Future additions
-Now that this app is up and running, it is time to consider what could be improved or added to the app in the future
+Now that this app is up and running, here are some of my ideas to future improvements and additions:
-- Custom form elements in order to allow even better custom styling of these elements
+- Custom form elements that allow even better custom styling of these elements
-- Adding week number to the time calculators
+- Adding week numbers to the time calculators; displaying the week number of the selected date in the detailed result